 There’s no reason why you should compromise when it comes to your personal hygiene and grooming.
 Swapping beauty products is the best way to get around this.

 For instance, swap your single-use razor and opt for one that allows you to change the blades and heads.
 You can even find razors that are made from bamboo or are entirely recyclable.

 Makeup wipes can be swapped for a flannel or a reusable cotton pad.
 You can also find decomposable wipes – but a reusable option is more environmentally and economically friendly.

 Likewise, with fashion, research into beauty brands that are ethical and take steps to be more environmentally conscious.

 The three Rs are still something to follow in 2020.
 Reduce, reuse, and recycle.
 Reusing seems to get ignored, though.

 Upcycling is the act of transforming items into something else – rather than throwing them away.
 Think, turning bottles and light bulbs into plant hangers, CDs into kitchen backsplashes, and ladders into shelves.
 There are tonnes of ideas on Pinterest to follow.

 Whether it’s a meatless dish here or a purchase from a thrift store, you can make conscious efforts to change bad habits into good ones.
-Becoming more eco-aware for 2020 will be a constructive way of preserving and saving our planet.
+Becoming more eco-aware, and doing your best to be more sustainable in 2020, will be a constructive way of preserving and saving our planet.